techforwarren/eventmap/README.md

 ## Deploying For Github Pages - `npm run deploy`

-Should ideally be done from the `master` branch.
+Should ideally be done from the `main` branch.

 Follows the create-react-app [Github Pages deployment steps](https://facebook.github.io/create-react-app/docs/deployment).